The ideal week for Larks, Owls, and Third Birds

 4. Recovery: In some cases, recovery will mean doing nothing (or something that is energy giving) and can be left open.
 But in other cases, these trough periods can be devoted to low energy tasks, ensuring we get what we need done, without draining our energy for the next deep work session.

 It's usually easiest to schedule deep work first.
 In Morgen, you can do so using Frames.
 A Frame is a block of time devoted to tasks that can be time blocked manually or with the AI Planner.

-Label it Deep Work or Power Hours to remind yourself of the importance of this time.
+Label the session Deep Work or Power Hours to remind yourself of the importance of this time.
 You can add custom filters to identify the types of tasks that should be scheduled to avoid inadvertently wasting it on low-energy tasks.
-(You can even use tags “Peak”, “Rebound”, “Trough” is your task manager to help the AI Planner identify the right tasks for each type of Frame.
+(You can even use tags “Peak”, “Rebound”, “Trough” in your task manager to help the AI Planner identify the right tasks for each type of Frame.

 Next, consider how you want to use your rebound time.
 For Larks and Third Birds, this falls in the afternoon, whereas for Owls, these fall in the morning.
 Add Frames for creative tasks or allocate this time to collaborative work sessions.